jnidzwetzki/jnidzwetzki/README.md

 - 😄 Pronouns: he/him

-- ⚡ Fun fact: My first installed Linux Distribution was a SuSE 6.1 (Kernel 2.2.6) in 1999, and my first computer was a Pentium 1 with 100 MHz, 16 MB RAM running Windows 95.
+- ⚡ Fun fact: My first installed Linux Distribution was a SuSE 6.1 (Kernel 2.2.6) in 1999, and my first computer was a Pentium 1 with 100 MHz and 16 MB RAM running Windows 95.

 <!--
 **jnidzwetzki/jnidzwetzki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.